 - Fundamental Mathematics: Such questions cover topics like number system, percentages, averages, ratio and proportion etc.

-Important Points Regarding this
+Important Points Regarding this section

 Here a few important points regarding the Math section that you cannot afford to miss:

 - In the Internet-based format of the test, you will be given an online calculator to help you with lengthy calculations.

 - In the Math section in the Quick-test format, you can bring your own simple 4-function calculator that is non-programmable.
 This will help you in solving huge calculations in a short period of time.
 However, to be on the safe side, you must remember to bring extra batteries for the calculator to the exam.

 - You will also be given a reference sheet.
 This sheet will contain a brief list of all important formulae that you need to know for solving this section.

 Basically, Mathematics is a part of this test because it can evaluate your ability to solve various mathematical operations and apply reasoning and problem-solving skills.
 All these concepts are tested across various freshman-level courses.